HOURS OF OPERATION:

 The last mail pickup from the Postal Center is 3:30 p.m.
 For your convenience, the U.S. Postal Service (USPS) has a mail drop box in our circular driveway (pickup 4 p.m.
 Mon.-Fri.), as does UPS (Pickup 5 p.m.).
 NOTE: You must have a UPS account for prepayment to use this box.
 There is no Federal Express drop box at the Municipal Complex, but one is nearby at the Oak Point office building, 5070 N. SR A1A, next to CVS drug store, north east corner (at the back left when facing the building).

 Private Mail Boxes are available for rent to residents or the general public with a 6 or 12-month agreement in three sizes.
-Click here for more information on the Postal Center or here for a price list of packaging materials or services.
+Click here for more information on the Postal Center.